2025 Review: Best Cold Therapy Machines for Surgery, Injury & Knee Recovery

-What Is a Cold Therapy Machine?
+What Is a Cold Therapy Machine (Also Called an Ice Therapy Unit)?

-Cold therapy machines are devices that deliver cold therapy via a wrap or pad to certain areas of your body to relieve aches, pains, and minimize swelling.
+Cold therapy machines are devices that deliver cold therapy via a wrap or pad to certain areas of your body to relieve aches, pain, and minimize swelling.
 The machines can be either motorized or non-motorized.
 They’re also referred to as cryotherapy machines or ice therapy machines.

 How Does a Cold Therapy Machine Work?

 Cold therapy machines work in conjunction with a pad or wrap that you can apply to the affected part of your body.
 The wrap circulates cold water via a hose that is connected to the main device which houses an ice reservoir.
+Many of these systems are designed to work with a universal pad for added convenience.

 What Are the Benefits of Using Ice Therapy Machines?